nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 The large cookset has two pans which share a lid, and is just the right size to fit the rocket stove inside.
 And both pots are a nice size to fit on top of the rocket stove without too much heat getting lost up the sides.
-There's no handles, so you need a clip-on one to pick the pots up by.
+There's no handles, so you need a separate clip-on one to pick the pots up by.

 So I guess the options match up pretty nicely: